HeroicKatora/oxide-auth/Migration.md

 self-created `ring::hmac::SigningKey` instance, using a randomly generated salt and a self-chosen, secure password based key derivation function to derive the key bytes.
-Alternatively, you can now create a `TokenSigner` that uses an ephermal key, i.e. the key will change for each program invocation, invalidating all issued tokens of other program runs.
+Alternatively, you can now create a `TokenSigner` that uses an ephemeral key, i.e. the key will change for each program invocation, invalidating all issued tokens of other program runs.

 Rationale: Password based, low-entropy keys do not provide adequate security.